bornfight/README/README.md

-# Bornfight Developers
+# Bornfight Development

 Welcome to Bornfight!

 This repo is a living source of internal documentation.

+Our team vision is "Always create significance", so we we feel that this type of repo is definitely a step in the right direction in terms of documentation, processes, ideas and of course sharing all of that with the world.

-Reach out to your mentor or anyone else on the team with questions, or try the [#dev Slack channel](https://bornfight.slack.com/messages/general-development) 🔒.
+Feel free to reach out to your mentor or anyone else on the team with questions, or try the [#dev Slack channel](https://bornfight.slack.com/messages/general-development) 🔒.

-This repo is heavily inspired by the [README repo of Artsy](https://github.com/artsy/README).

-We believe the ideas, philosophy, culture, implementation and content expressed there is something that is both brilliant and inspiring.
-The repo is not forked, it is just a copy built on similar scripts and ideas.

 The repo is split out into different sections, each one has a summary of what's inside to make it easy to browse.